We must determine brand design language for users, not demographics.

 It’s important that user research is based on actual interaction and not user opinion.
 Surveys are flawed because people are unconscious to their motivations.
 Whether it looks pleasing is pointless if it causes users to divert away from your brand rather than be magnetized to it.

 Case in point, my study into whether changing one brand’s typeface would increase sales conversion for a digital ad selling cookies.
 Spoiler: the audience abandoned the block caps version early and watched the sentence case version to the very end.
 They also converted (made people buy) 600% more often as a result of the change.

 A visual designer should be expected to have her finger on the pulse of, not just what a design looks like, but how the user will access it.
-She is focused on more than aesthetic.
+She is focused on more than aesthetics.
 She could also be called a visual communicator.
-Which is why I think visual designers should have sway to determine how the English language is utilized as a tool for communication and not as a design element.
+This is why I think visual designers should have sway to determine how the English language is utilized as a tool for communication and not as a design element.

 A third designer in this conversation is content designers.

-Content designers create tone of voice, research into how to speak to an audience, visuals that should be used to reach that audience.
+Content designers create a tone of voice, research into how to speak to an audience, visuals that should be used to reach that audience.
 They do the research visual designers use to inform their choices.
 A content designer would be the one who tells you something like, “don’t use block caps in this brand because you’re trying to reach millennials and culturally, they consider that to be screaming.”
 Or, “don’t use block caps because they have poor shape contract and take longer to read and the audience will abandon content.”

 How can brand people help us win the fight against block caps?